ryanef/terraform-aws-vpc/README.md

 }
 ```

-An [example](#example-vpc) at the end of this README to show some common default configuration changes.
+An [example](#example-vpc) configuration using more options is at the end of this README

 ## NETWORKING DEFAULTS

 ### INTERNET ACCESS

-By default an Internet Gateway is created so anything you create in a public subnet will be able to reach that through settings in the route table.
+An Internet Gateway is created by default so anything you create in a public subnet will be able to reach that through settings in the route table.

 `NAT Gateway` is optional, you can enable NAT at the `use_nat_gateway` option in *variables.tf* which will also create an Elastic IP.